Electrobolt/Forumers-Documentation/docs/welcome/error-handling.md

 - **404 Not Found**
   - **Description**: The requested resource could not be found on the server.
   - **Example**: Check the endpoint URL and ensure that the resource exists.

+- **409 Conflict**
+  - **Description**: Indicates that the request could not be completed due to a conflict with the current state of the resource.
+  - **Example**: This error may occur if you attempt to create a resource that already exists.

 - **500 Internal Server Error**
   - **Description**: The server encountered an unexpected condition that prevented it from fulfilling the request.